‘My mum is stepping up because she doesn’t want others to suffer’

 Mum will continue with monthly chemotherapy, for the foreseeable future.
 She’s one of the first to have this treatment regime and the cancer has responded well, although she’d rather not have any medication, of course.

-Pritpaul Kaur during her Our Future Health clinic appointment
+Pritpaul Kaur after her Our Future Health clinic appointment

 I’m now Mum’s solo full-time carer.
 I have to stay strong for her, so I’ve never let her see me cry.
 Though Mum’s life will never be the same, she’s still the positive person she’s always been.
 Volunteering and speaking out has become her purpose.
 Helping other people is a big part of Sikh values.
 Mum is hoping she’ll inspire people from our community to follow her lead and join Our Future Health, so they’ll be represented in new healthcare discoveries too.
 Volunteering is a way of helping everyone you know.